ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

 Without access to a reference genome, we want to assemble the RAD loci and examine population structure.
 However, before we can do that, we want to explore the *de novo* parameter space in order to be confident that we are assembling our data in an optimal way.
 Stack (i.e. locus) formation is controlled by three main parameters:

--m :  the minimum amount of reads to create a locus)
+-m :  the minimum amount of reads to create a locus (default: 3)

-**-M : the number of mismatches allowed between alleles of the same locus**
+**-M : the number of mismatches allowed between alleles of the same locus (i.e. The one we want to optimise)**

--n : The number of mismatches between between loci between individuals
+-n : The number of mismatches between between loci between individuals (default 1)

 If that does not make sense or you would like to know more, have a quick read of [this explanation from the manual](http://catchenlab.life.illinois.edu/stacks/param_tut.php).